digime/digime-sdk-nodejs/guides/storage-delete.md

-File delete can be done with deleteStorageFiles SDK method.
+File deletion can be performed using the `deleteStorageFiles` SDK method.

 #### Examples
 The most basic initialization: